joeatwork/santas-labyrinth/docs/TVGuide.md

 **The Mechanical Marvel** (1959) * * * *

-Alan Adaire and Farrah Wells dance, sing, and smile in this delightful musical about a quack traveling professor at the turn of the century and his "100% mechanical, fully programmable, (slightly inflammible) singsong machine" that is really a disgraced opera singer in disguise.
+Alan Adaire and Farrah Wells dance, sing, and smile in this delightful musical about a quack traveling professor at the turn of the century and his "completely mechanical, fully programmable, (slightly inflammible) singsong machine" that is really a disgraced opera singer in disguise.
 Classic songs including "Find my Way" and "Grandpa's Watching", big dance production numbers, beautiful sets